WebMonitor.fyi logoWebMonitor.fyi

 How fast are negative-review alerts?

 On an hourly check interval, the alert arrives within an hour of the review posting.
-For App Store launch windows or high-stakes brand moments, five-minute checks are available on higher-tier plans.
+For App Store launch windows or high-stakes brand moments, 30-minute checks are available on the Pro plan.

 Does this replace a reputation management platform like Birdeye or Trustpilot for Business?

 Those platforms include review-solicitation tools (asking customers to leave reviews) and response templates.
-WebMonitor is the alerting layer — useful for teams that already have a response workflow but lack real-time signal infrastructure.
+WebMonitor is the alerting layer — useful for teams that already have a response workflow and want automated alerts without a platform subscription.

 Related